OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 :::success
-**Octo.exe further learning**
+**Octopus CLI further learning**
-Learn more about [Octo.exe](/docs/octopus-rest-api/octo.exe-command-line/index.md) and the arguments it accepts.
+Learn more about the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) and the arguments it accepts.
 :::

 When this job runs, Jenkins will now not only build and publish packages, it will also create a release in Octopus Deploy.